cloudfoundry/guardian/grootfs/README.md

 #### User/Group ID Mapping

-You might want to apply some user and group id mappings to the content of the `rootfs` folder.
+You might want to apply some user and group id mappings to the contents of the `rootfs` folder.
 Grootfs supports the `--uid-mapping` and `--gid-mapping` arguments.
 Suppose you are user with uid/gid 1000: